United Kingdom–Uzbekistan relations

-United Kingdom–Uzbekistan relations are the bilateral and diplomatic relations exist between these two countries.
+United Kingdom–Uzbekistan relations are the bilateral and diplomatic relations relations between these two countries.

 History

 Correspondence existed between King Henry IV of England and Amir Temur dating back to 1402.
 Both nations formally established diplomatic relations on 18 February 1992, soon after the dissolution of the Soviet Union.

 In February 2017, both nations celebrated 25 years of diplomatic relations.